Northern Minnesota

 (1785), Bowstring Lake

-A North West Co. stockaded post located near the lake's outlet to the Mississippi River.
+A North West Co. stockaded post located on the west shore near the lake's outlet to the Mississippi River.
 It was 100 feet square, with two blockhouses, barracks, post factor's quarters, storehouse, and trading house.
+In 1833 the site was occupied by a rival trader (named Abbott) in opposition to the American Fur Company.

 Fond du Lac Post ?

-An American Fur Co. trading post once located in Fond du Lac Park, across the St. Louis River from Nekuk Island.
-Probably operated by the South West Co. between 1813 - 16, a joint American-British endeaver between the American Fur Co. and the North West Co.. (see also Fort St. Louis, WISCONSIN)
+An American Fur Co. trading post once located in modern Fond du Lac Historic Park, across the St. Louis River from Nekuk Island.
+Likely closed in 1812, and possibly operated by the South West Co. between 1813-16, a joint American-British endeaver between the American Fur Co. and the North West Co..
+It was reactivated in 1817 as a fully American post.
+Its abandoned ruins were removed by 1900.
+A 1922 stone monument marks the site.
+A replica fort was built upstream at Chamber's Grove Park in the 1930's, but was demolished in 1968. (see also Fort St. Louis, WISCONSIN)

 Fort Charlotte